dJPoida/finite-faders/README.md

 - Tailwind CSS for styling (no custom CSS files)
 - Radix UI for accessible components
 - Zustand for state management (avoid React Context for performance)
+- Vite for fast development and optimized builds

 ### Testing Approach
 - Manual testing with Playwright for user interactions